Our Kindergarten Programs

 To register your child please fill out the registration form below.
 If you are unable to complete this form, please contact us for assistance.

-Kindergarten offers will be sent to you by email.
+Kindergarten offers will be sent to you by email please see the Kinder Registration Timeline here.
 You have 5 days to respond to the offer.
 While you can register at any time, registrations received 'on time' will be processed in the first.

 One Funded Kinder Place per child